Welcome to the Top 8 Allergy Free Toddler Guide

 In this case, you will need to be vigilant in your label reading.
 Depending on the allergy diagnosis, I sometimes encourage people to stick to the basics and make food at home.
 While it can be overwhelming in the beginning, it’s sometimes the only way to ensure safety.

 If you have an allergy to onion for example, this is not a major allergen.
 Companies will not track every detail on every ingredient on how it pertains to onion.
-However, onion can be in a lot of packaged foods, and if you see the word “spices” you should be concerned.
+However, onion can be in a lot of packaged foods, and if you see the word “spices” or “natural flavours” you should be concerned.

 A bit more on the above… If you call a company and ask if each ingredient has come into contact with dairy, they should have easy access to records to give you a quick answer.
 Dairy is one of the top 8, and therefore is closely monitored.
 If you ask about onion, they most likely won’t know, and would have to call every supplier, sub-supplier, and so on.